rachel-fischoff/ctd-app/README.md

 ## Next Steps
 1. Create Node/Express Backend with MongoDB and have the backend send out emails and authentication.
-1. Add React-Router and create details page for each plant item and let the authenicated user edit details.
+1. Add `React-Router` and create details page for each plant item and let the authenticated user edit details.
-1. Create an Add Plant button on the home page that allows authenicated users to add new items.
+1. Create an Add Plant button on the home page that allows authenticated users to add new items.
 1. Testing

 # Requirements To Set Up Locally